rmpestano/jakartaee-examples/eesecurity/formAuth/README.md

 # A FORM authentication example

-This example demonstrates how to use Soteria with FORM authentication.
+This example demonstrates how to use EESecurity with FORM authentication.